Hyperfinite graphings and combinatorial optimization: Duality

 Note that the condition on $g$ can be written as $\sum_{y\in Y} g(y)\le|\partial Y|$ for all $Y\in\RR_k$.
 The proof will show that if the graphing is compact, then we can let $g$ range over continuous functions only.

-\begin{proof} We may assume that the graphing is compact; else, we go to its compactification, find the appropriate functions $g$, and restrict them to the original points, where they are still bounded Borel functions.
+\begin{proof} We may assume that the graphing is compact; else, we construct its compactification as in Proposition \ref{PROP:COMP}, find the appropriate functions $g$, and restrict them to the original points, where they are still bounded Borel functions.

 Let us denote the supremum on the right side by $\alpha_k$.
 First, we show the ``easy direction''.
 For every measure $\tau$ on $\RR_k$ with $\tau'=\lambda$, and every Borel function $g$ as in the theorem, we have